 Be careful of heavy wool pants.
 I find that a lot of the heavy wool blend pants retain a lot of heat and sweat when dancing, although they do hold their shape.
 If these heavy wool blend pants get really wet, they get even more heavy.
 Go for the wool pants with a light feel.

 Khaki or other casual type pants would seem to be a good choice for swing dancing but they really aren’t, and they generally don’t look 1930’s/40’s vintage.
 I find these type pants soak up sweat and rapidly lose their shape.
-And sweat pants, “gym” pants, cargo type pants or pajama type pants are really not appropriate for a social dance event.
+And sweat pants, “gym” pants, cargo type pants or pajama type pants are really not appropriate for a social dance event (and really not appropriate for most social occasions).

-Some pants made from cotton/polyester blends are nice for outdoor swing dance events.
+Some pants made from cotton/linen blends are nice for outdoor swing dance events.
 Ensure the fabric has a “light” feel to it and that it will hold its shape.

-Shirts.
-For a dress shirt, I often wear a muted solid, or small patterned or pinstriped dress shirt, always with long sleeves, sometimes with French cuffs, with a point or straight collar; sometimes I’ll wear a dress shirt with a button down or tab collar.
-I’m not a fan of spread collars for dress shirts (makes your neck look big).
+Dress shirts.
+For a dress shirt, I often wear a muted solid color, or small patterned or pinstriped dress shirt, almost always with long sleeves, sometimes with French cuffs, with a point or straight collar; sometimes I’ll wear a dress shirt with a button down or tab collar.
+I’m not a fan of spread collars for dress shirts, for a lot of men it (makes your neck look big.
 The 1930’s/40’s spear point collar shirt of the swing era is hard to find, but there are reproductions available on-line.

 Cuff links.
 Vintage cuff links are relatively affordable and are somewhat easy to find, either at vintage stores or on-line.
-I prefer the art deco, enameled, double faced cuff links from the 1920’s and 30’s; avoid cuff links newer than the early 1950’s.
+I prefer the art deco, enameled, double faced cuff links from the 1920’s and 30’s (which are harder to find and generally more expensive); avoid cuff links newer than the early 1950’s.

 Shoes.
 My first preference is to wear vintage swing-era shoes from the 30’s/40’s/50’s.
 Men’s shoe styles didn’t change that much from about the late 1920’s to about the mid-to-late 1950’s.
 Along with the tie, vintage shoes can really give your outfit that vintage look.
 Two tone spectators (black and white, brown and white) are classic swing-era, along with spectators with a ventilated and/or mesh look.